dflock/duncanlock.net/content/posts/tech/how-i-built-this-website-using-pelican-part-1.rst

 Installation & Basic Setup
 -----------------------------

-I'm using Linux, but doing this on Windows or Mac is quite similar - you'll need the same things installed, but the details of installing them will be different.
+I'm using Linux (Xubuntu), but doing this on Windows or Mac is quite similar - you'll need the same things installed, but the details of installing them will be different.
 Installing ``python-dev`` and python packages that want to build C extensions on Windows... won't work - I suggest you give ActiveState's Binary Package manager a try if you're on Windows: http://code.activestate.com/pypm/

 Install
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Pelican uses Python, so you'll need that installed.
 If you're on Mac or Linux, you'll already have this, but you'll probably need to `install it on Windows <http://www.activestate.com/activepython/downloads>`_.
-Pelican supports Python 2 or 3, so use whichever you like.
+Pelican supports Python 2.7.x or 3.3+, so use whichever you prefer.
+I'm doing this using Python 2.7.3, but I think everything should be the same on 3.x, although I haven't tried it.

 First, I'm going to install ``pip`` [#pip]_, ``virtualenv`` [#virtualenv]_ and ``virtualenvwrapper`` [#virtualenvwrapper]_.
-These tools make working on python projects *much* easier.
+These tools make working on python projects *much, much* easier.
 Later, we're going to install some python packages that will attempt to build their C extensions during install, so we also need ``python-dev``:

 .. code-block:: console

-    $ sudo apt-get install python-dev python-pip python-virtualenv virtualenvwrapper
+    $ sudo apt-get install python-pip python-virtualenv virtualenvwrapper
+    $ sudo apt-get install python-dev

 Next, I'm going to tell ``virtualenvwrapper`` where I want it to put stuff, by adding this to my ``~/.bashrc`` file: